What to do when someone dies

 - With the Probate Registry.

-If there's no Will, your loved one's next of kin will need to apply to the court to act as the Administrator.
-The law decides who will inherit the estate, according to the rules of inestacy.
-You can find out more about ineastacy in our article on dying without a will.
+If there's no will, your loved one's next of kin will need to apply to the court to act as the Administrator.
+The law decides who will inherit the estate, according to the rules of intestacy.
+You can find out more about intestacy in our article on dying without a will.

 Do you need a solicitor?